 The RESAPLE framework we propose provides a natural alternative test statistic that is constructed in the residual space and is directly linked to the restricted likelihood.
 In what follows (Figure \ref{fig:RESAPLE-overview}), we regard the RESAPLE estimator as the basic test statistic for $H_0:\rho=0$.
-There are three potential ways to test with $\hat \rho_{RESAPLE}$: \begin{enumerate} \item exact testing, \item permutation testing, and \item (approximate) $z$-testing. \end{enumerate} We discuss each method and their benefits and drawbacks in turn.
+There are three potential ways to test with $\hat \rho_{RESAPLE}$: \begin{enumerate} \item exact testing, \item Freedman-Lane permutation testing, and \item (approximate) $z$-testing. \end{enumerate} We discuss each method and their benefits and drawbacks in turn.

-\paragraph{Exact testing under a Gaussian null.} Assume the Gaussian SEM and $H_0:\rho=0$.
+\paragraph{Exact testing.} Assuming the Gaussian SEM as we have throughout, there is an exact reference law for the RESAPLE statistic.
+Indeed, suppose the null of $H_0:\rho=0$.
 Lemma \ref{lem:error-dist} implies $e=H^\top Z\sim N(0,\sigma^2 I_r)$ with $r=n-p$.
-Under this null, $\hat\rho_{RESAPLE}$ is a ratio of quadratic forms in a Gaussian vector, so one can evaluate its null distribution using classical methods for quadratic forms in normal variables.
-In particular, for any observed value $t\in\R$,
+Under this null, $\hat\rho_{RESAPLE}$ is a ratio of quadratic forms in a Gaussian vector, with positive denominator whenever $K_r\neq0$.
+Thus its null distribution can be evaluated using classical methods for quadratic forms in normal variables.
+In particular, for any observed value $t\in\R$, define Then